thortle/AI-media-sorter/README.md

 - Use smaller batch sizes with `--max-files`

 **Incomplete descriptions:**
-- Tool automatically handles this with multi-prompt validation
+- Tool automatically handles this with multi-prompt validation (tries multiple prompts sequentially, validates each response for completeness by checking proper punctuation endings, and attempts to complete truncated descriptions)
 - All descriptions verified to end with proper punctuation